mikasimoncelli/Railway-Temperature-Dashboard/README.md

 # 🚂 Railway Temperature Dashboard

 ## Overview
 This React application visualizes temperature exceedance data from railway sensors.
-It processes and displays temperature readings collected from sensors on moving trains over an OpenStreetMap map, helping identify potential maintenance issues along railway tracks.
+It processes and displays temperature readings collected from sensors on moving trains over a React-Leaflet map, helping identify potential maintenance issues along railway tracks.
 It features functionality for filtering and sorting the csv data.
 It also has added UI elements such as a dark mode toggle and an option to expand and collapse the map view.

 ## ✨ Features

-- **Interactive Map** - Visualizes temperature data over OpenStreetMap
+- **Interactive Map** - Visualizes temperature data using React-Leaflet with OpenStreetMap
 - **Filtering** - Filter by date, temperature, and severity
 - **Dark Mode** - Reduces eye strain
 - **Responsive Design** - Optimized for desktop and tablet